 Where relevant, the indices and benchmarks used by the Fund and the Sub-Funds are, as at the date of this Prospectus, provided by benchmark administrators authorised or using the transitional arrangements under the Regulation (EU) 2016/1011 of the European Parliament and Council of 6 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmark Regulation").
 These benchmark administrators may not all yet appear on the ESMA register of administrators and benchmarks.
 However, updated information will be available no later than the end of the transitional arrangements.
-The Management Company will, where relevant, maintain a benchmark contingency plan to set out the actions which the Management Company would take in the event that a benchmark used by a Sub-Fund materially changes or ceases to be provided (the "Benchmark Contingency Plan") which will be available free of charge at the registered office of the Management Company.
-Actions taken by the Management Company on the foot of the Benchmark Contingency Plan may result in changes to the investment objectives or investment policies of a Sub-Fund and any such changes will be notified to investors and implemented in accordance with the requirements of the CSSF and the terms of this Prospectus.
+The Management Company will, where relevant, maintain a benchmark used by a Sub-Fund materially changes or ceases to be provided (the "Benchmark Contingency Plan") which will be available free of charge at the registered office of the Management Company.
+Actions taken by the Management Company on the foot of the Benchmark Contingency Plan may result in changes to the investment objectives or investment policies of a Sub-Fund and any such changes will be notified to Shareholders and implemented in accordance with the requirements of the CSSF and the terms of this Prospectus.